-6.3 Key Message: Allow the Community Time to Adapt Their CBT Venture to Their Context and Build Skills to Increase Performance Before Expanding
+6.2 Key Message: Allow the Community time to adapt their CBT Venture to their context and build

 Implementing CBT at a pace and level that is within the comfort zone of the community is important because communities are never entirely market ready from the moment they open their doors to visitors.
 Many CBT lessons cannot be taught through training and are best learnt through on the job through delivery.